 Finding Good Fish Eggs

 Since roe isn’t very popular in North America outside of sushi, it can be a challenge to find a good brand.
 The very best way to ensure the quality and freshness is to get the roe directly from the fish, at an actual fish market.
+Just be aware some species of fish eggs do contain toxins that can make you sick.
+You'll want to avoid them, and can see a list of those certain fish here.
 Fresh roe is a seasonal luxury, though, since it’s only available in spring when the fish are spawning.
 During the rest of the year, and all year round for people who don’t live on the coast, several online retailers provide roe that’s been prepared in various ways (usually salting and curing) to preserve it.
 If you go this route, make sure you get a product intended for human consumption, since fish eggs are also used as bait and food in aquariums.

 It’s also possible to get roe at some supermarkets, if you live near a Whole Foods or another high-end chain.
 Even if the eggs aren’t usually available, check back again around New Year’s, since some stores will stock up on caviar around the holiday party season.
 Make sure to read the labels carefully: roe in a jar or can is often packaged with a lot of preservatives.
 Also try checking ethnic grocery stores, especially Asian markets and Mediterranean/Middle Eastern stores.

 Cooking and Serving Fish Eggs